 - Templates & checklists

-You can check out this comprehensive list of content you can create to educate your brand customers.
+You can also check out this comprehensive list of content you can create to educate your brand customers.

 Strategy #5: Form an educational content team